 Description

-EXTERIOR On the east (entrance) side, projecting brick walls form a series of irregularly-shaped yards enclosed by white boarded timber gates.
-Original front doors are of white-painted timber with two large glazed panels.
-Windows are centrally-hinged black timber casements, those to the upper floors set in bands of black vertical boarding; the living-room windows are taller, creating a varied pattern of fenestration.
-On the west (garden) side, the flats have glazed sliding doors with black timber surrounds opening onto semi-enclosed patios.
-At first-floor level is a continuous balcony, the parapet lowered in sections to allow views from the maisonette living rooms.
+The exterior on the east side, which serves as the entrance, features projecting brick walls that create a series of irregularly-shaped yards, enclosed by white boarded timber gates.
+The original front doors are made of white-painted timber with two large glazed panels.
+Windows are centrally-hinged black timber casements, with those on the upper floors set within bands of black vertical boarding.
+The living-room windows are taller, resulting in a varied pattern of fenestration.
+On the west side, the flats have glazed sliding doors with black timber surrounds that open onto semi-enclosed patios.
+A continuous balcony at first-floor level has a parapet that is lowered in sections to provide views from the maisonette living rooms.

-INTERIORS Original internal fittings, including built-in cupboards, glazed partitions to living rooms/kitchens and timber handrails to stairs, survive to varying degrees across the estate.
+Inside, original fittings such as built-in cupboards, glazed partitions between living rooms and kitchens, and timber handrails for the stairs remain in varying degrees across the estate.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.